-15 Cute Reusable Bags You'll Actually Remember To Bring To The Grocery Store
+17 Cute Reusable Bags You'll Actually Remember To Bring To The Grocery Store

-With more cities and states enacting plastic bag bans, taxes, and fees and consumers becoming more eco-conscious, having a reusable bag handy for any impromptu grocery store run is now essential.
-That doesn't mean, however, that you can only use boring branded bags you bought in a panic at your supermarket check-out aisle.
+With more cities and states enacting plastic bag taxes and fees and consumers becoming more eco-conscious, having a reusable bag handy for any impromptu grocery store run is now essential.
+This is especially true for New Yorkers since, starting March 1, 2020, all plastic carryout bags are banned from being distributed by anyone required to collect New York State sales tax.
+Having to give up plastic bags, however, doesn't mean you'll only be able to use boring branded bags you bought in a panic at your supermarket check-out aisle.
 There are plenty of options that are both stylish and functional, for every type of shopper.

 Ahead, you'll find reusable bags that will fit all the essentials on your grocery list and look cute while doing so.
 Whether you're a bulk buyer or someone who goes on daily grocery runs, there's a tote out there for you.